Keen-AI/zap/docs/object_detection_guide.md

     train_split: 0.7
     test_split: 0.2
     val_split: 0.1
-    batch_size: 1
-    num_workers: 0
+    batch_size: 2 # ⬅︎ adjust this for your machine
+    num_workers: 20 # ⬅︎ adjust this for your machine
     pin_memory: true
     shuffle: true
 ```

 Currently we've hardcoded the optimizer for the DETA model due to some issues around running it from the config file.

+> [!WARNING]
-Also note that transforms have not been tested with this model.
+> Transforms have not been tested with this model.

 To learn more about this config file and how to use it, familiarise yourself with the Pytorch Lightning [docs](https://lightning.ai/docs/pytorch/stable/levels/advanced_level_15.html).